Call (520) 820-4757 for a free consultation!

 What are the duties of a trust administrator?

 There is always the chance that a family member or another entity will contest a will or trust agreement.
-This is another good reason to consult with a professional when the documents are being drawn up as well as acted upon.
-Contested legacies can be very costly, financially and emotionally.
+This is good reason to consult with a professional while the documents are being drawn up.
+Contested legacies can be very costly both financially and emotionally.

 No matter how small or large the trust, Arizona Fiduciary Services will handle everything in a timely manner with integrity, intelligence, and experience.
 Contact us today.